xmif1/pySynTeX/README.md

 Indeed, ```syntex``` and ```syntex_eval``` calls returns an object defining multiple different representations.
-For example, the package has support for displaying the result as typeset LaTeX if run in a Jupyter notebook environment:
+For example, the package has support for displaying the result as typeset LaTeX if run in a Jupyter notebook environment.
+More so, we can concatenate different symbolic expressions, as demonstrated below:

 ![Example usage in Jupyter Notebook](./example_jupyter.png?raw=true)